Influence

 of microorganisms.
 More than one billion of live microorganisms are

-in gram of healthy fertile soil.
-It is a huge strength, which has the significant
+It is a huge strength, which has the significant effect on growth and productivity

-effect on growth and productivity of agricultural plants.
-It is only required
+of agricultural plants.
+It is only required to «direct» the development of

-to «direct» the development of soil microorganisms into «favorable direction»
+soil microorganisms into «favorable direction» for agrosenosis.
+Figuratively

-Beijerinckia, Clostridium, Arthrobacter, Flavobacterium, Aquaspirillum, Cellulomonas,
+Clostridium, Arthrobacter, Flavobacterium, Aquaspirillum, Cellulomonas, Cytophaga,

-Cytophaga, Mycobacterium, Derxia, Nocardia, Agromyces, Rhizobium, Agrobacterium and
+Mycobacterium, Derxia, Nocardia, Agromyces, Rhizobium, Agrobacterium and

 others refer to soil microorganisms.
 The majority of soil microorganisms positively

-affect plants (Lysak et al., 2003).
+affect plants [Lysak et al., 2003].

 The richest biodiversity and largest number of microorganisms are typical